Mary Lura Sherrill

 Mary Lura Sherrill (July 14, 1888 – October 27, 1968) was recognized for her achievements in chemical research, particularly the synthesis of antimalarial compounds, and for her teaching at Mount Holyoke College.
 In 1947, she received the Garvan Medal, an award for women in chemistry.

 Early life and education

-Sherrill was born in Salisbury, North Carolina on July 14, 1888, the daughter of Miles and Sarah (Bost) Sherrill.
+Sherrill was born in Salisbury, North Carolina, on July 14, 1888, the daughter of Miles Osborne Sherrill and Sarah (Bost) Sherrill.
+Two of her brothers were Clarence O. Sherrill, a military officer and aide to three U.S. presidents, and Joseph G. Sherrill, who helped found the American College of Surgeons.
 She was educated at public schools in North Carolina, before attending Randolph-Macon Women's College, where she received a B.A. in chemistry in 1909.
 Her interest in chemistry was stimulated by one of her freshmen year teachers, Fernando Wood Martin.

 Learning and teaching

 Sherrill continued her education by combining teaching and study.
 She worked as an assistant in chemistry at Randolph-Macon while taking classes towards her M.A. degree in physics, which she earned in 1911.
 She continued to teach at Randolph-Macon until 1916.